domkowald/FairRecSys/README.md

 This repository provides Python scripts for processing and analyzing the LFM-1b dataset: http://www.cp.jku.at/datasets/LFM-1b/

 ## LFM_fairness.ipynb
-This ipython notebook reproduces the "Unfairness in recommender systems" analyes of https://arxiv.org/pdf/1907.13286v1.pdf in the context of music recommender systems using a subset of the LFM-1b dataset.
+This ipython notebook reproduces the "Unfairness in recommender systems" analyzes of https://arxiv.org/pdf/1907.13286v1.pdf in the context of music recommender systems using a subset of the LFM-1b dataset.
+This reproducibility work was accepted at ECIR'2020 is available via https://arxiv.org/pdf/1912.04696.pdf.

 For executing it, simply download the dataset from https://zenodo.org/record/3475975#.XZ7i1mbgpPY and copy the files into the "data" folder.
 All other instructions are given in the notebook itself.